thanhtung0512/drone_landing_detector/README.md

             - This is solved by performing Non-Maximum Suppression.
-The function **`NMSBoxes()`**takes a list of boxes, calculates **[IOU** (Intersection Over Union](https://learnopencv.com/intersection-over-union-iou-in-object-detection-and-segmentation/), and decides to keep boxes depending on the **`NMS_THRESHOLD`**.
+The function **`NMSBoxes()`** takes a list of boxes, calculates **[IOU]** (Intersection Over Union](https://learnopencv.com/intersection-over-union-iou-in-object-detection-and-segmentation/), and decides to keep boxes depending on the **`NMS_THRESHOLD`**.
 Curious about how it works?
 Check out [Non Maximum Suppression](https://learnopencv.com/non-maximum-suppression-theory-and-implementation-in-pytorch/) to know more.
 The result after using NMS Algorithm: